 The intent driven MnS solution in 3GPP TS 28.312 [2] is a simplified and flexible interface, which not only allows for scenario specific intent defined in 3GPP SA5, but also allows for extension intent to support any new specific scenarios which are not standardized in 3GPP TS 28.312 [2].
 So, it is important to describe how to use intent generic information model can be defined to support new specific scenarios/services which are not standardized.

 5.18.2 Potential requirements

+TBD

 5.18.3 Potential solutions